jpatrick5402/Bits/README.md

 # Bits
-_View binary data in your terminal_
+_View hex, binary, ASCII data in your terminal_

 ## Installation